MicrosoftDocs/appcenter-docs/docs/auth/getting-started.md

 To disconnect the Azure AD B2C tenant from the application:

-1. Click the **triple vertical dots** at the top right of the page.
+1. Click the **triple vertical dots** on the top right of the page.
 2. Select **Disconnect tenant**.
 3. Click **Disconnect**.
   > [!NOTE]